The early life and career of Alexander the Great

 After the death his father, Alexander took control of Macedonia.
 However, Alexander was paranoid about other challengers to the throne, so he moved quickly to remove those threats.

-Alexander’s supporters killed his cousin, Amyntas, while his mother, Olympias, murdered Philip's seventh wife, Cleopatra.
+Alexander ordered his supporters to kill his cousin, Amyntas, a potential rival.
+While his mother, Olympias, murdered Philip's seventh wife, Cleopatra Eurydice and her infant daughter.

 Alexander then ordered the deaths of all of Cleopatra’s male relatives.
 Alexander was now the sole ruler of Macedonia.
 He was just 20 years old.

 Alexander quickly consolidated his power.
-He crushed a rebellion in Thebes by destroying the city completely.
+He crushed a rebellion in Thebes in 335 BC, destroying the city, selling many into slavery, but sparing the temples and the house of the poet Pindar.

 These actions showed that he was a ruthless leader who would stop at nothing to keep hold of his kingdom.